TeCoEd/minecraft-photobooth/worksheet.md

 ## Putting it all together Part 1

-Now you have a working Photo booth we just need to add the PiCamera to take a picture.
-We will replace the console message with a message in Minecraft to tell you that you are in the Photo booth, a quick reminder to smile and then call the PiCamera function, take_the_pic()
+Now you have a working Photo booth we need to add the PiCamera to take a picture.
+We will replace the console message with a message in Minecraft to tell you that you are in the Photo booth, a quick reminder to smile and then call the PiCamera function, `take_the_pic()`.
+Displaying a message is easly achived by using the code `mc.postToChat("You are in the Photo booth!")`

 1. Comment out the print "You are at the Photo booth!"

-2. Under and in line with the commented out `###You are at the Photo booth`, add the following code
+2. Under and in-line with the commented out `###You are at the Photo booth`, add the following code

 ```python
 mc.postToChat("You are in the Photo booth!")